-As a second-generation family run tour company that began in Chicago back in 1952, Caravan Tours now offers affordable, all inclusive tours throughout North and Central America.
-We remain committed to offering one low all inclusive price that is as much as 30% less than our leading competitors that have similar offerings.
+As a second-generation family-run tour company that began in Chicago back in 1952, Caravan Tours now offers affordable, fully guided tours throughout North and Central America.
+We remain committed to offering fully guided tours that are as much as 30% less than our leading competitors that have similar offerings.

-For more information about our fully guided, all inclusive fall foliage tours through New England in the late summer and fall, or to make Reservations, please call Caravan Tours directly Toll Free at 1-800-CARAVAN (227-2826).
+For more information about our fully guided, affordably priced fall foliage tours through New England in the late summer and fall, or to make Reservations, please call Caravan Tours directly:

 Stay up to date with everything Norman Rockwell related by following the museum on Twitter: @NRockwellMuseum